A thank you from Comic Relief.

-The event at Downing Street was hosted by Samantha Cameron on behalf of ‘Comic Relief’.
-Comic Relief, she said, was a charity close to her heart.
+The event at Downing Street was hosted by Samantha Cameron on behalf of ‘Comic Relief’ it was a charity close to her heart.

-Then David Walliams read his book ‘The Queens Orang-utan’ and it was fantastic hearing the book read not only by the author (with funny voices and expression) but I was glad to receive a signed copy too!
+David Walliams read his book ‘The Queens Orang-utan’ and it was fantastic hearing the book read by the author (with funny voices and expression).
+I was glad to receive a signed copy too!
 I would have a few tales to tell in the schools I visit.

 “So Comic Relief saved your life?” and Yes it was true, in recent years being able to keep the badge making tradition going has truly helped me to move on.
 It has enabled me to write my children’s book with hopefully others to follow.

-I became involved in Comic Relief as a means to raise the profile of the Playbus project I once ran.
-Now, the bus itself gone, it lives on in its own photographic history book as well as the fictional tale of Jay-Jay.
+I became involved in Comic Relief as a means to raise the profile of the Playbus project that I once helped to run.
+Now, the bus itself gone, but it lives on in its own photographic history book as well as the fictional tale of 'Jay-Jay the Supersonic Bus'.

 I left a copy of the books, the factual book for Samantha Cameron and the fictional book for her children, I hope they take the time to look through and enjoy them.
 I also made ‘Sam Cam’ her own personal badge which I hope she gets to wear!

-Once when fixed in one school I made over 1500 badges all hand written and made by hand!
+When working in the local school I made over 1500 badges all names hand written and badges made with the bus badge machine.
 How did I do it I wonder?
-The children then in my class would collect the data and produce bar graphs and pictograms, we would sing songs tell jokes, write funny stories as well as find out about the work of ‘Comic Relief’ and who it would support.
+The children in my class would collect the data and produce bar graphs and pictograms, we would sing songs tell jokes, write funny stories as well as find out about the work of ‘Comic Relief’ and who it would support.

 These days, as a supply teacher and author, I make fewer badges but still over 400.
 Which is good!